The Miser’s 3 Things:

 - The Behemoth was a gas guzzler.

-- The Miser’s father, whose duty was to drive The Behemoth across three states, did not enjoy the experience.
+- My dad, who volunteered to drive The Behemoth across three states, did not enjoy the experience.
 The truck maxed out at 55 miles per hour and did not offer a comfortable ride.

 If you have a one-bedroom apartment or home, you’re not moving appliances, and you don’t have a ton of stuff in storage, a smaller truck will do.
 It saved around $100 this time around.